Congo, the democratic republic of the Country Commercial Guide

 Legal & Regulatory

-The Digital Code was promulgated by the President of the Republic in2023, a major step in the development of the digital sector in the DRC.
+The Digital Code was promulgated by the President of the Republic in 2023, a major step in the development of the digital sector in the DRC.
 It covers concepts such as electronic commerce, electronic signatures, regulating digital platforms, protecting personal data, cybersecurity, and fighting cybercrime.
-And therefore, a number of advantages for the digital sector in the DRC.
-Title VIII of the Code sets out the rules governing electronic commerce in the Democratic Republic of Congo.
+And therefore, there are a few advantages for the digital sector in the DRC.
+Title VIII of the Code sets out the rules governing electronic commerce in the DRC.

 Consumer Behavior